 The reciprocal of cosine is the secant: sec(x), sometimes written as secant(x), which gives the ratio of the length of the hypotenuse to the length of the side opposite to the angle.

 The inverse of the cosine is the arccosine function: acos(x) or arccos(x), which takes values between 0 and 180 degrees.
+It is useful for finding an angle x when cos(x) is known.

 How to calculate the cosine of an angle?